 The Ultimate Breastfeeding class is perfect for new moms who want to breastfeed (or at least learn more about it in case they decide to breastfeed when the baby comes).

 It’s also great for moms who tried to breastfeed a previous baby, but for whatever reason, didn’t meet their personal breastfeeding goals.

-The really great thing about this course is that it’s only about 90 minutes of content, and you don’t have to go anywhere to watch.
+The really great thing about this course is that it’s only about 90 minutes of content and demos.
+You don’t have to go anywhere to watch.
+It’s super easy to take in and understand.
 And did I mention it’s taught by a certified lactation consultant?